Skip to main content

 The Architecture of the Stress Response

 At the very center of your body’s ability to manage pressure is a master control system ∞ the Hypothalamic-Pituitary-Adrenal (HPA) axis.
-This is a sophisticated communication cascade that connects your to your endocrine, or hormonal, system.
+This is a sophisticated communication cascade that connects your central nervous system to your endocrine, or hormonal, system.
 When your brain perceives a stressor, your hypothalamus releases a signaling molecule called Corticotropin-Releasing Hormone (CRH).

 CRH travels a short distance to the pituitary gland, instructing it to release Adrenocorticotropic Hormone (ACTH) into the bloodstream.
 ACTH then journeys to the adrenal glands, situated atop your kidneys, and delivers its message ∞ produce and release cortisol.